nianlonggu/nianlonggu.github.io/_posts/2019-07-04-turtorial-on-SVM.markdown

     Iteration: 200000, 	Train accuracy: 100.00%, 	Val accuracy: 100.00%, 	Delta Objective Function: 0.676768, 	Support Ratio: 8.30%

-Ok, let's have a lM results by plotting it!
+Ok, let's have a look of the results by plotting it!

 ```python